sumitprajapati1/Ciaan-task/README.md

 - **Post Interactions**: Like and unlike posts
 - **Comment System**: Add and delete comments on posts
 - **Post Management**: Delete posts (author only)
-- **Profile Photos**: Upload and display profile photos using Multer
 - **Real-time Updates**: Dynamic UI updates for likes, comments, and posts

 ## 🛠️ Tech Stack